This topic introduces the Kernel configurations in Nebula Graph.

 Transparent huge page¶

-For better delay performance, you must disable the transparent huge pages (THP).
-The command is:
+For better delay performance, you must run the following commands to disable the transparent huge pages (THP).

 root# echo never > /sys/kernel/mm/transparent_hugepage/enabled root# echo never > /sys/kernel/mm/transparent_hugepage/defrag root# swapoff -a && swapon -a